 In the Baroque era, Italy produced stunning sacred choral music that lifts the soul and still resonates through the ages.

-Iestyn Davies and Katherine Watson join us to perform the most exquisite examples.
+Our Rising Stars of the Enlightenment join us to perform the most exquisite examples.

 Written just days before he died aged just 26, Pergolesi’s Stabat Mater is beautiful and melancholic.